 “a new, more subtle way of thinking about hiring, managing, and trusting innovators in leading-edge technology companies.”

 How can people and businesses become more innovative and more adaptable in highly uncertain situations?
-In The Uncertainty Mindset, I provide an answer based on years of unprecedented access to the best and most influential culinary R&D teams in the world, including The Fat Duck Experimental Kitchen, ThinkFoodTank, and The Cooking Lab (creators of Modernist Cuisine and Modernist Bread).
+In The Uncertainty Mindset, I provide an answer based on years of unprecedented access to some of the most influential culinary R&D teams in the world, including The Fat Duck Experimental Kitchen, ThinkFoodTank, and The Cooking Lab (creators of Modernist Cuisine and Modernist Bread).

-These teams exemplify what I call the uncertainty mindset.
+These teams exemplify the uncertainty mindset.
 Such a mindset intentionally incorporates uncertainty into organization design, rather than simply trying to reduce risk.
 It changes how organizations hire, set goals, and motivate team members and leads organizations to work in highly unconventional ways.

 This book explains how the uncertainty mindset makes these cutting-edge culinary teams better at adapting to change and coming up with good problems to solve—and offer people and businesses in other sectors these innovation insights from the frontiers of food.

 Read the book's preface here.

 Vaughn Tan is an assistant professor of strategy and entrepreneurship and one of the founding faculty at University College London’s School of Management.
 He previously worked for Google in California.
 His personal website is here.
 You can also find him on Twitter and Instagram.